Ticket Price: $20

-The fourth and final installment, concerning being left stranded in the middle of nowhere with only a few dollars in my pocket and the variety of adventures that ensued over the next day or so as I tried to make my long way back home, will be published this weekend.
+The fourth and final installment, concerns being left stranded in the middle of nowhere with only a few dollars in my pocket and the variety of adventures that ensued over the next day or so as I tried to make my long way back home.
+What a day!!

 Following the top flight sets from the Pretenders and The B-52s came the Talking Heads for what I hoped would be a performance on par with these two preceding acts.
 I had been following the NYC foursome to varying to degrees for a few years, beginning by seeing a small piece on them in Rock Scene magazine in the mid-’70s.

 I thought their first album, Talking Heads: 77, was one of that year’s finest debuts; no small feat in one of the best years ever for debut LPs.
 However, I hadn’t been as sold on their much acclaimed, transitional, Eno-produced sophomore effort, More Songs About Buildings and Food.
 While I love it now, at the time it seemed stilted to me, with the newly written numbers undoubtedly brilliant but the leftover older tunes seeming weak.
 Sort of their own Beatles For Sale.